FIRST PROTOTYPE SKETCH- Feb 2014

 by: Amy Appleman of Dafoe Designs

 Boardz N' Bagz • Jeffersonville, IN

-I first came up with the concept for HundoBall back in the Fall of 2013 while watching an episode of Shark Tank.
-As a skee-ball league operator/entrepreneur, I was trying to dream up an outdoor alternative to skeeball with the simplicity of cornhole.
-Something that I could use to form a social sports league during the all too brief, but glorious, Chicago summers.
-Several Google searches later I learned there were plenty of games out there similar to my idea, but nothing exactly like what I was imagining.
+The idea for HundoBall! conceived in the Fall of 2013 while watching an episode of Shark Tank.
+As a skee-ball league operator, I was trying to imagine an outdoor equivalent to skeeball with the simplicity of cornhole.
+Something that I could use to for social leagues during the all too brief, but glorious, Chicago summer.
+I did some searching on Google and found plenty of games similar to my idea, but nothing to the extent of what I was imagining.
 I didn't want holes drilled in a board.
-I wanted a large, imposing base with a steep incline.
-Instead of bean-bags landing on a board, I wanted bean-bag balls you could toss towards skeeball-esque point holes, wth rims around the holes to serve as a "catch", decreasing in size as the holes escalated in point value.
-I wanted something reminiscent of skeeball and cornhole, but unique enough to stand completely on its own.
-I described my vision to my girlfriend, an elementary school art teacher, and BOOM- HundoBall was born!
+I wanted a larger, imposing base with a steeper, 45 degree incline.
+I didn't want of bean-bags just landing on a board, I wanted bean-bag balls you could toss through skeeball-esque point holes or catch on rim so gravity becomes your opponent.
+I described my vision to my art teacher girlfriend (now wife! - very nice) and BOOM- HundoBall was born!